huweihong/grails-simian-plugin/README.md

 grails install-plugin simian 0.1-SNAPSHOT

-Note:Because this plugin is uploaded into the new Grails plugin repository,If you are using Grails 1.3.* or before, you should add the following code into "repositories" of your BuildConfig.groovy.
+Note:If you are using Grails 1.3.* or before, you should add the following code into "repositories" of your BuildConfig.groovy.
 If you are using Grails 2.*,please ignore this note:

 grailsRepo "http://grails.org/plugins"